MINAT LYONS, MA MBACP

 WHERE DO SESSIONS TAKE PLACE?

-I offer sessions in person at my consulting room in North London, or online via Zoom or Skype.
+I offer sessions in person at my consulting room in Clifton, or online via Zoom or Skype.

 HOW MUCH DOES IT COST?